makerdao/community/governance/polls/Reduce PSM-USDP-A Debt Ceiling to 0 - May 29, 2023.md

 ## Review

 The community can vote in this poll to express support or opposition to the following changes:
-* Adjust Spark Protocol DAI Interest Rate Strategy to match the Dai Savings Rate.
+* Reduce the USDP Peg Stability Module (PSM) [Debt Ceiling](https://manual.makerdao.com/parameter-index/vault-risk/param-debt-ceiling) by 500 million DAI from 500 million DAI to **0 DAI**.

-The current Spark Protocol DAI Interest Rate Strategy defines the Dai Borrow Rate as `DSR / 0.9`.
+Please review the discussion [thread](https://forum.makerdao.com/t/reducing-psm-usdp-a-debt-ceiling/20980) to help inform your position before voting.

-Please review the discussion [thread](https://forum.makerdao.com/t/2023-05-24-spark-protocol-updates/20958) to help inform your position before voting.
+For more information on the Peg Stability Module (PSM), please see the [Maker Operational Manual](https://manual.makerdao.com/module-index/module-psm).

 ## Outcomes